Sadsnake1/word-smith/README.md

   order Obsidian’s file tree draws and the same order the manuscript compiles in — one order, three places.
 Drag it into another folder and the file moves.
-- **Set one manuscript root** under Settings → Organizer and the tree, the totals and the compile all start there.
-Leave it empty and it is the whole vault.
-Unlike the folder scopes it replaces, it is on screen every time the tab is — there is no invisible narrowing to forget you set.

 **The Table** is nine readings, three of them on to begin with — **Target**, **Words** and **Flag** — with **Grade**, **Last modified**, **Created**,